 STEMinar series about the inside story of the Massachusetts robotics industry

 Many of the well-known robotics companies were born right here in Massachusetts, and we are at the forefront of the robotics revolution.
 The people and companies that are turning this cutting-edge technology into solutions to meet everyday challenges are right in our backyard (see our interactive map of the MA Robotics ecosystem here).
-Join us for an opportunity to hear the stories of how these companies were started and build toward your own future as an innovation entrepreneur.
+We hosted an opportunity to hear the stories of how these companies were started and built – with interviews by students.

 Robots already do amazing things every day.
 They vacuum floors, help inspect farmland via drones, drive cars, help automate repetitive tasks, make jobs safer and augment human capabilities and performance.

 How did these companies get started?
 What drove their founders to develop the solutions they have?
 What challenges did they face?
 What do they see in the future?

 Stories from these leaders in our seminar series help inspire students to enter the field of technology and robotics.
 This STEM-focused, family-friendly webinar about the opportunities in robotics in Massachusetts focused on some of the world’s leading roboticists gives students and future innovators the opportunity to ask them what the future of robotics looks like.
 Please watch the recordings of our Robot Stories series, from innovators who are right here in the hub of robotics.

 Laurie Leshin, President of Worcester Polytechnic Institute: Laurie has sent robots to Mars, overseen NASA’s largest science center, and even has a piece of the solar system named after her.
 Cool.
 She now oversees WPI, offering the first undergraduate program in robotics.
 Learn how robotics is being taught and the many career paths you can pursue with a robotics degree.